nickchase/k0s/docs/cplb.md

 The k0s control plane load balancer provides k0s with virtual IPs and TCP load Balancing on each controller node.
-This allows the control plane to be highly available using VRRP (Virtual Router Redundancy Protocol) and IPVS long as the network infrastructure allows multicast and GARP.
+This allows the control plane to be highly available using VRRP (Virtual Router Redundancy Protocol) and IPVS as long as the network infrastructure allows multicast and GARP.

 [Keepalived](https://www.keepalived.org/) is the only load balancer that is supported so far.
 Currently there are no plans to support other alternatives.